Walking Through Lavender Fields

 Instructions

-• Put teff or amaranth in a pot over high heat and roast it until it leaves a nutty smell in the air.
+• Put teff or amaranth into a pot over high heat and roast it until it leaves a nutty smell in the air.

-• Add water and soy milk.
-When it boils, turn the heat to low and cook for 20 min.
+• Add water and soy milk and quickly cover the pot because teff/amaranth will pop in the air.
+When it boils, turn the heat to low and stay with it as it takes some time to calm down after boiling, so that it doesn't spill over.
+Cook for 20 min.
 Stir several times in between, especially towards the end of cooking as the mixture is getting thick and can get stuck to the bottom of the pot.

 • Meanwhile grind all ingredients for cashew parmesan in a blender.

-• When grains are cooked, turn the heat off and leave the pot on the stove.
+• When the grains are cooked, turn the heat off and leave the pot on the stove.
 Add vegan butter and let it melt into the grains.
 Add also cashew parmesan and mix well.
-Add salt to taste (I put 1/5 tsp).
-If you wish you can add some chopped fresh or dry herbs (I didn't).
+Add salt and mix.
+If you wish, you can add some chopped fresh herbs.

-• If you wish to serve warm polenta, pour it into bowls and end here.
-If you wish to make cold polenta stacks, follow the instructions below.
+• If you want to serve warm polenta, pour it into bowls or on plates and end here.
+If you want to make cold polenta stacks, follow the instructions below.

 • Grease a dish or dishes of choice.
 Transfer the mixture into the greased dish, spread it equally around and even out the surface on top.